 You don’t have to imitate their life choices to learn a trick or two from them, though.
 And the thing that put them on a steady roll of producing one book after another was that they never let anything stop them from writing.
 Whether they felt inspired, felt rested, felt stressed, or felt relaxed, they wrote.
 They had their target goals for each and every day, and they hit them.

-That's step one, then: Set a goal.
+That’s step one to being a prolific writer, then: Set a goal.

 This can be anything, as long as you hit it consistently.
 But some common goals are:

-- Word count: The number is up to you, and it should be something your comfortable with.
+– Word count: The number is up to you, and it should be something you are comfortable with.
 Write a hundred words, or a thousand, or 2,500.
 Your choice.
 I would recommend, however, that once you find a comfortable word count, you should periodically push yourself past it.
 If you settle into a groove of 500 words per day, spend two days per week trying to write 800.
 Hold a competition with yourself to see how far you can push it.
 This will let you reset your limits, so you can produce more words per day without extra strain.

 – Page count: Similar to word count, you can determine how many pages make up your daily minimum, and then stick to that.
 In the era of writing on digital devices, this can sometimes be a little trickier to gauge.
 But most word processing programs will tell you how many pages you’ve written, right alongside the word count.
 Just like we mentioned above, find what’s comfortable for you, but periodically push yourself for more.
 It can be a big psychological boost to know out an extra page or two each day.
 And it can move you toward a completed book much faster.